 The truth is that your business can suffer serious damages from being victims of cyber attacks and data leakages.
 You risk losing your customers trust if you don’t secure your website in this era of complex cyber threats.
 But one incontestable fact is that SSL certificates evolved along with these threats and are continuously improving.

 So how will SSL certificates look like in the future?

-First of all, SSL (Secure Socket Layer) are the older version of the new TLS (Transport Layer Security).
+First of all, SSL (Secure Socket Layer) Certificates are the older version of the new TLS (Transport Layer Security).
 Both terms are acronyms for protocols that ensure the intransit security between the website’s server and the client’s browser.
 Even though TLS already replaced SSL, the latter is more familiar to the public.
-That’s why eveyone uses it.
+That’s why everyone uses it.
 The fact is that the HTTPS protocol is now secured by TLSs rather than SSLs.
 But no matter the name, they continue to ensure the same purpose: Secure information transition.

 Moreover, after this year’s announcement of approving HTTP/2, its first new protocol version since it was released in 1997, all popular web browsers stated that the migration to the new protocol will be impossible without having an SSL certificate.
 Besides, only those webmasters that will own an SSL certificate will benefit from the “powerful web features” such as full-screen mode, geolocation, device orientation, and many more.
 Why?
 Because these functionalities require access to sensitive data that browser developers think it is not safe to be provided within the old HTTP.
 This new requirement will strengthen once more the SSL’s position in ensuring a safer web.